pde294/Colorado-Election-Analysis/README.md

 # Colorado-Election-Analysis

 ##Project Overview
-Election audit of local congressional election in Colorado conducted in two parts: a candidate analysis and a county analysis
+This project is an election audit of local congressional election in Colorado conducted in two parts: a candidate analysis and a county analysis.
+Utilizing a dataset consisting of 369,711 votes, I examined trends in regards to the votes won by candidates and voter turnout by county.
+Via these two analyses, information on how each county's voter turnout influenced the outcomes of the election may be discerned.

 # Part #1: Candidate Analysis
 #First I calculated the total number of votes cast.